 The Quiz Overrides function allows instructors to set unique quiz/test/exam parameters for individual students (via the User Override function) or groups of students (via the Group Override function).
 An instructor might use an override to provide a student extra time on an exam, to allow an extra attempt on a quiz, or to provide access to a quiz, test or exam on a different day.

-If you require any assistance with Quiz Overrides, please submit a request to the TLS Support Portal.
+If you require any assistance with Quiz Overrides, please submit a request via our TLS Support Portal.
+You can reach the portal from our Get Support page.

 NOTE: For Paul Menton Centre (PMC) students, all accommodations must be individually entered via User Overrides.
 Group Overrides cannot be used as this function would reveal the special group the students had been put in.